AlbertWhite/react-demos/README.md

 - Use match parameter for creating nested routes and creating/passing parameter in routes
 - Use switch to match the best only result
 - <Route component={NoMatchComponent}/>
+- <Redirect/> is really confusing!
+We must use that inside another <Route>.
+The real redirect to me is in javascript, by 'this.props.history.push(...)'

+## demo22
+Basic demo with github api, idea from https://codesandbox.io/s/github/reactjs/redux/tree/master/examples/real-world Will make it more interesting with seperating environment, with more functions.